SHARON ELIZABETH METCALFE, Ed.D, MSN, RN

 Dr. Metcalfe joined the nursing faculty in August of 2005 and has taught undergraduate and graduate students with scholarly research.
 Dr. Metcalfe is a tenured Associate Professor of Western Carolina University School of Nursing.
 She is additionally a Visiting Professor at Edinburgh Napier University School of Nursing, Midwifery, and Social Care in Edinburgh, Scotland.
 Dr. Metcalfe has served in this role for the past eleven years and has conducted an annual Perspectives of International Leadership practicum overseas for both undergraduates and graduates to learn about socialized health care and the differences and similarities of nursing roles in both the United Kingdom and the United States.
 She has conducted this leadership practicum at other universities in the United Kingdom which have included the University of Edinburgh (Scotland), the University of York (England) and the Florence Nightingale School of Nursing (London, England).
 She has additionally served as a clinical educational partner with the nursing clinical leadership at the Royal Hospital for Sick Children in Edinburgh, Scotland, the United Kingdom for eleven years.

 Dr. Metcalfe has served as the Program Director for the HRSA Nursing Workforce Diversity Program which is a one million dollar federal grant.
 This diversity program has led to significant increases in the number of students underrepresented in the School of Nursing.
 This program has been based on national standards of inclusion of specially prepared academic mentors for the students, as well as scholarships, stipends, and tutors for classes and subjects that are needed by the students.
-Through this important work, Dr. Metcalfe has published three significant articles on mentoring, social determinants and educational barriers for diverse students, and the nature of cultural competency.
+Through this important work, Dr. Metcalfe has published four significant articles on mentoring, social determinants and educational barriers for diverse students, and the nature of cultural competency.

-Click on the Dr. Metcalfe curriculum vitae link toreview her complete academic, employment and service experience.
+Click on the Dr. Metcalfe curriculum vitae link to review her complete academic, employment and service experience.